cloudify-cosmo/getcloudify.org/guide/3.1/guide-authoring-policies.md

 For each event who's metric value is equal to the value of `prop2`, the event's `state` field is set to the value of `prop1` and this event is delegated to the `process-policy-triggers` stream.
 In terms of Riemann, though, this is a very simple stream definition.

-The `process-policy-triggers` stream executes, in a deployment dedicated thread pool, all the triggers that were specified for the policy that was instantiated.
+The `process-policy-triggers` stream executes, in a deployment dedicated thread pool, all triggers specified for the instantiated policy.
 Executing the triggers in a different thread pool is important, as the policies themselves should be non-blocking.
 If policies perform blocking operations, the entire deployment event stream will be blocked by each policy that performs them.